v-cakoll/docs.it-it/docs/visual-basic/language-reference/modifiers/overloads.md

 ## <a name="remarks"></a>Note

-*L'overload* è la pratica di fornire più di una definizione per un determinato nome di proprietà o routine nello stesso ambito.
-La ridichiarazione di una proprietà o routine con una firma diversa viene talvolta chiamata *nascondere con la firma*.
+*Overloading* is the practice of supplying more than one definition for a given property or procedure name in the same scope.
+Redeclaring a property or procedure with a different signature is sometimes called *hiding by signature*.

 ## <a name="rules"></a>Regole

-- **Contesto della dichiarazione.** È possibile usare `Overloads` solo in un'istruzione per la dichiarazione di proprietà o routine.
+- **Declaration Context.** You can use `Overloads` only in a property or procedure declaration statement.

-- **Modificatori combinati.** Non è possibile specificare `Overloads` assieme [Shadows](../../../visual-basic/language-reference/modifiers/shadows.md) nella stessa dichiarazione di routine.
+- **Combined Modifiers.** You cannot specify `Overloads` together with [Shadows](../../../visual-basic/language-reference/modifiers/shadows.md) in the same procedure declaration.

-- **Differenze necessarie.** Il *firma* in questa dichiarazione deve essere diverso dalla firma di tutte le proprietà o routine che esegue l'overload.
+- **Required Differences.** The *signature* in this declaration must be different from the signature of every property or procedure that it overloads.
 La firma comprende il nome della proprietà o della routine e gli elementi seguenti:

   - numero dei parametri